lukso-network/tools-up-provider/README.md

 //> ['0x1234...']
 ```

-### Examples to monitor "accountsChanged" and "chainChained"
+### Examples to monitor "accountsChanged", "contextAccountsChanged" and "chainChained"

 You should use some kind of watch/useEffect or other reactive function to watch the
 `accountsChanged`, `contextAccountsChanged` and `chainChanged'` events.
 You can initially call `eth_accounts`, `up_contextAccounts` (or provider.contextAccounts) and `eth_chainId` to initialize accounts and chainId.

-### Example React code to monitor accountsChanged, contextAccountsChanged and chainChained
+### Example React code for events

 The output is a boolean walletConnected which will be true/false.